oxivanisher/PyWishlist/README.md

 * Be able to block/lockout user of everything
 * Delete user capability
 * Make URLs nicer in the wishlist display.
 They pretty much destroy the design at the moment.
+* Dockerfile or even dockerhub images should be provided for a much easier installation process.
+* Document how to configure the app behind Apache2 or Ngingx (the "originally intended" way to use this).